 The unique part of this huge plantation though are the artworks and instillations that you walk into, unexpectedly, in the middle of the woods with no one else around for miles and miles and as if you are the first person to have ever found them.

 Hundreds of hanging mirrors suspended from trees, twisting in an odd, mercurial light; a steel box you walk into and feel you’re hovering on the reflected lake; and, after a climb up a wooded hill, a large brick igloo-type building I later discover is called The Skylight.

 Initially suspecting hippy shit, I enter and am taken by this sort of chapel dedicated to the Northern sky above.

 Sitting on benches – pews – we stare upwards through a capacious hole in the roof, up at the firmament: sun and flying clouds passing, and watch the trapped circular light pass over the rounded wall of the rotunda building.

-We leave the huge forest park at light’s end and have rung ahead and booked a bed and breakfast on a farm outside the nearby town of Bellingham.
+We leave the huge forest park at light’s end and we ring ahead and book a bed and breakfast on a farm outside the nearby town of Bellingham.

-It’s a small town built just around a single Y shaped main road, but we still can’t find the farm building.
-We call in on the local police station just for directions, but the lady police officer snaps into action – first Geordie accent of the tour: “Why aye, follow me”.
+Bellingham is a small town built just around a single Y shaped main road, but we still can’t find the farm building.
+We call in on the local police station just for directions, but the lady police officer snaps into action – first Geordie accent of the tour: “Aye, follow me…”